-The Medical Research Council Centre for Medical Mycology at the University of Aberdeen (MRC CMM) facilitates innovative interdisciplinary research and training that will substantially advance the understanding of fungal pathogenesis and host immunity.
+The Medical Research Council Centre for Medical Mycology at the University of Exeter (MRC CMM) facilitates innovative interdisciplinary research and training that will substantially advance the understanding of fungal pathogenesis and host immunity.
 The MRC CMM are generating knowledge that has the potential to improve the diagnosis, prevention and treatment of fungal diseases, an area of infectious disease that has enormous impact on human health.

 The MRC Metabolic Research Laboratories at the University of Cambridge (MRC MRL) at the University of Cambridge has been developed to improve understanding the mechanisms responsible for obesity and related metabolic diseases with the eventual goal of developing interventions to prevent and treat them.
 The MRL also hosts the MRC Metabolic Diseases Unit.